 Consider the cost structure of the software, including licensing, fees, and any additional costs.
 Assess the value the software provides in terms of efficiency gains and improved customer satisfaction.

-Compare features and pricing plans to find a solution that is within your budget while delivering the value you need.
+Compare features and pricing plans to find the best help desk ticketing system that is within your budget while delivering the value you need.

 Efficiency of onboarding training